Radiative properties of magnetic neutron stars with metallic surfaces and thin atmospheres: Introduction

 Recent observations of neutron stars have provided a wealth of valuable information, but they have also raised many new questions.
 Particularly intriguing is the class of radio-quiet neutron stars with thermal-like spectra, commonly known as X-ray dim isolated neutron stars (XDINSs), or the Magnificent Seven (see, e.g., reviews by \citealt{Haberl07} and \citealt{Turolla09}, and references therein).
 Some of them (e.g., RX J1856.5$-$3754) have featureless spectra, whereas others (e.g., RX J1308.6+2127 and RX J0720.4$-$3125) have broad absorption features with energies $\sim0.2$\,--\,2 keV.
 In recent years, an accumulation of observational evidence has suggested that XDINSs may have magnetic fields $B\sim10^{13}$\,--\,$10^{14}$~G and be related to magnetars (e.g., \citealt{Mereghetti08}).

-For interpretation of the XDINS spectra, it may be necessary to take the phenomenon of ``magnetic condensation'' into account.
-The strong magnetic field squeezes the electron clouds around the nuclei and thereby increases the binding and cohesive energies (e.g., \citealp{MedinLai06}, and references therein).
+For interpretating the XDINS spectra, it may be necessary to take the phenomenon of ``magnetic condensation'' into account.
+The strong magnetic field squeezes the electron clouds around the nuclei, thereby increasing the binding and cohesive energies (e.g., \citealp{MedinLai06}, and references therein).
 Therefore XDINSs may be ``naked,'' with no appreciable atmosphere above a condensed surface, as first conjectured by \citet{ZaneTD02}, or they may have a relatively thin atmosphere, with the spectrum of outgoing radiation affected by the properties of the condensed surface beneath the atmosphere, as suggested by \citet{MotchZH03}.

-Reflectivities of condensed metallic surfaces in strong magnetic fields have been studied in several papers \citep{Brinkmann80,TurollaZD04,vanAdelsberg-ea05,PerezAMP05}. \citet{Brinkmann80} and \citet{TurollaZD04} neglected the motion of ions in the condensed matter, whereas \citet{vanAdelsberg-ea05} (hereafter Paper~I) and \citet{PerezAMP05} considered two opposite limiting cases: one that neglects the ion motion (``fixed ions'') and another where the ion response to the electromagnetic wave is treated neglecting the Coulomb interactions between the ions (``free ions'').
+Reflectivities of condensed metallic surfaces in strong magnetic fields have been studied in several papers \citep{Brinkmann80,TurollaZD04,vanAdelsberg-ea05,PerezAMP05}. \citet{Brinkmann80} and \citet{TurollaZD04} neglected the motion of ions in the condensed matter, whereas \citet{vanAdelsberg-ea05} (hereafter Paper~I) and \citet{PerezAMP05} considered two opposite limiting cases, one that neglects the ion motion (``fixed ions'') and another where the ion response to the electromagnetic wave is treated by neglecting the Coulomb interactions between the ions (``free ions'').
 A large difference between these two limits occurs at photon frequencies below the ion cyclotron frequency, but the two models lead to almost the same results at higher photon energies.
 We expect that in reality the surface spectrum lies between these two limits (see Paper~I for discussion).
-The results of Paper~I and of \citet{PerezAMP05} are similar to each other, but significantly differ from the earlier results.
-In particular, \citet{TurollaZD04} found that collisional damping in the condensed matter leads to a sharp cutoff in the emission at low photon energies, but such a cutoff is absent in Paper~I and \citet{PerezAMP05}.
+The results of Paper~I and of \citet{PerezAMP05} are similar, but differ significantly from the earlier results.
+In particular, \citet{TurollaZD04} find that collisional damping in the condensed matter leads to a sharp cutoff in the emission at low photon energies, but such a cutoff is absent in Paper~I and \citet{PerezAMP05}.
 It is most likely that this difference arises from the ``one-mode'' description for the transmitted radiation adopted by \citet{TurollaZD04} (see Paper~I for details).
 All the previous works relied on a complicated method of finding the transmitted radiation modes, originally due to \citet{Brinkmann80}.
-We replace it with a more reliable method described below.
+We replace it with the more reliable method described below.